iWriteGigs

 C “You should chew the tablet properly.”

-D “You should swallow the tablet whole with water.”
+D “You should crush the tablet and mix it with food.”

 Question #36